vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 We will use various Zewo components in separation.
 But remember:

-> Try to use the same (0.7 for example) package version for all used Zewo modules.
+> Try to use the same version (0.7 for example) or Zewo modules used in your project.
 Mixing different versions of Zewo components might create a dependency hell.

 We will create simple http server app, using JSON, routers, and creating some files.